Because we saw first-hand how well it improved our skin.

 Impressive.
 We were hooked.

 Tallow is purified cow fat from the nutrient-dense suet found around the cow's organs.
-It's harvested after the cow is butchered for its meat.
+It's harvested after the cow is butchered for its meat, rendered, and progressively filtered until pure.

-Grass fed tallow, like we use in our skincare, comes from cattle that has specifically been allowed to live like nature intended: open pasture, green grass and sunshine.
+Grass fed tallow, like we use in our skincare, comes from cattle that has specifically been allowed to live like nature intended: open pasture, green grass and sunshine which produces a tallow that is rich in specific essential fatty acids not found in ANY modern-day skin care.

-The tallow produced by them is rich in vitamins, minerals, antioxidants and essential fatty acids.
+Grass-fed tallow is rich in vitamins A, D, E, and K, vital minerals, antioxidants and essential fatty acids.
 It also happens to be damn-near identical to our skin's oil (sebum), so naturally, it absorbs better and faster.

 We use tallow as a base oil in our soaps, moisturizers, and herbal joint cream.